MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Introduction-of-Zigbee-Basic.md

 Most of the time the much shorter, 16-bit address is used over the air.
 This is known as the node ID and unique within a network, similar to an IP address in Ethernet world.
 It is assigned as the node enters the network, and it’s supposed to be unique within that network.
 There may be two networks each of which has a node with the same node ID, but because they in different PANs, it doesn’t matter.

 Note that it’s possible for two nodes to have chosen the same random node ID when they enter the network.
 If that happens, much like the PAN ID scheme, there is a method for conflict resolution.
 When the nodes notice the conflict, based on the EUI-64 information as a fallback, they can agree upon new addresses.
 So the nodes can change addresses at run-time if required, based on a conflict.

-In addition to addresses of the node, there are also concepts of addresses within the node these are Endpoints and Clusters and they are explained in the “Clusters Endpoints Devices” training module.

 ### 4.4.
 Basic Forming and Joining Procedure